Bob Chapek: Dismissal from Disney

 In June 2022, Chapek signed a three-year contract extension to remain as Walt Disney Company CEO.
-However, on November 20, 2022, Iger was reinstated as the CEO.
-According to Disney insiders through CNBC, Iger was formally requested to return as CEO on the previous Friday, and Chapek was notified of his ouster on Sunday night.
-The board, through chair Susan Arnold, cited Disney's negative earnings report released at the beginning of the month and believed that Iger was "uniquely situated" to lead Disney.
+However, on Sunday, November 20, 2022, Iger was reinstated as the CEO.
+According to Disney insiders through CNBC, Iger was formally requested to return as CEO on the previous day, and Chapek was notified on Sunday night.
+CNBC later reported that Iger repeatedly undermined and failed to champion his chosen replacement throughout Chapek's tenure as CEO.
+At that time the board, through chair Susan Arnold, cited Disney's negative earnings report released at the beginning of the month and believed that Iger was "uniquely situated" to lead Disney.
+It was later revealed that then-CFO Christine McCarthy "blindsided" Chapek with the company's financial results for the third quarter of 2022.

-The New York Times further reported that Chapek had portrayed a "happy go lucky" mentality during the conference call held after the November 8th earnings report.
-Chapek was also criticized by the NYT for "implausibly" emphasizing the success of Mickey's Not-So-Scary Halloween Party, which is not a major event for the parks or the company as a whole.
+The New York Times (NYT) further reported that Chapek had a "happy go lucky" demeanor during the conference call held after the November 8 earnings report.
+Chapek was also criticized by the NYT for emphasizing the success of Mickey's Not-So-Scary Halloween Party.
 Calls for Chapek's removal were emphasized that day by Mad Money host Jim Cramer, who particularly aimed criticism towards Disney's "balance sheet from hell".
+Investor Nelson Peltz later attributed these losses to Disney's 2019 acquisition of Fox under Iger.

-Chapek's exit package is expected to be worth $23.4 million.
-That includes the remainder of his CEO salary at $6.5 million and a pension worth $16.9 million which accumulated over his 30-year career at Disney.
+Chapek's exit package was expected to be worth $23.4 million, including the remainder of his CEO salary at $6.5 million and a pension worth $16.9 million, which was accumulated over his 29-year career at Disney.

+In May 2023, Chapek and a group of other Disney executives were sued for alleged securities fraud.
+The suit alleged that they had misled investors about Disney+ subscription numbers to make the service appear more successful than it was.
+The suit was dismissed by the plaintiffs in October 2023.

 Personal life

-Chapek has been married to his wife Cynthia since 1980 and together they have three children, including producer Brian Chapek, and four grandchildren.
+Chapek has been married to his wife Cynthia since 1980 and together they have three children, including Marvel Studios producer Brian Chapek, and four grandchildren.
+He resides in Westlake Village, California.